nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 ```

 The reason for that is that I trigger `hasktags` -- a Haskell ctags generator
--- upon a Haskell file save.
-This used to be a pain to deal with, as I had to
+-- upon a Haskell file save, and `--prefix PATH …` will ensure that `hasktags`
+is in `$PATH` when `vim` is invoked.
+This used to be a pain to deal with, as I
-remember to also install the `hasktags` program after setting up my `dotfiles`
+had to remember to also install the `hasktags` program after setting up my
-on a new machine.
+`dotfiles` on a new machine.
 Now the dependency is stored with my `homies`!

 **Take home message**: `vim` configuration does **not** have to be a pain.
 And
 you should **not** have to log in into your development boxes with a stripped